Contargo/chamqp/README.md

 )
 ```

-# Usage with builder(experimental - use at your own risk)
+# Usage with builder

+Experimental - use at your own risk

 It's cumbersome to keep track about all the paramters especially when multiple boolean flags are used.
 Therefor we added a small implementation using the builder pattern.

 ```